LivingLegacyMedia/vowbound/chapter_20.md

 A thousand people, pouring their life force into Cassian simultaneously.

 The power was immense.
 Overwhelming.
-More than his body could safely hold.
+More than his body could safely contain.
 But he channeled it anyway, focusing everything into a single strike enhanced by both coins—perception guiding it, growth empowering it.

-He moved faster than thought, crossing the space between them in an instant, driving his fist into Draven's chest with force that shattered the sound barrier.
+He moved faster than thought, faster than Draven could track.
+His fist caught Draven in the sternum with force that shattered the sound barrier.

 The impact sent Draven flying across the plains.
 He crashed through the mill wall, through the interior, out the other side.
-Finally stopped two hundred paces away, embedded in the ground.
+Finally stopped two hundred paces away, embedded in the earth.

 Cassian collapsed, the energy completely spent.
-The thousand connections went dark as the volunteers fainted from exhaustion.
+The thousand connections went dark as volunteers crumpled, drained to unconsciousness.

 Silence.